 The Cropland State (4) occurs when land is put into cultivation.
 Major crops in MLRA 52 include winter wheat, spring wheat, and barley.
-On the sandy gravel ecological site, this state typically occurs on slopes less than 8 percent.
+This site is generally not well suited to crops, and cereal grain production is limited.

 The transition from the Cropland State (4) to the Post-Cropland State (5) occurs with the cessation of cultivation.
 The site may also be seeded to perennial forage species.
 Such seedings may be comprised of introduced grasses and legumes, or a mix of native species.